Doctor of Nursing Practice (DNP)

 Plan of Study

-Note: NUR 785 and/or NUR 786 Independent Study courses are optional and are designed to provide the scope and structure for clinical activities for those students who need additional clinical hours for PM-DNP Program requirements, for projects a student may be completing during the PM DNP program, or for Evidence Based Practice project completion.
+Note: The NUR 786 Independent Study course is optional and is designed to provide the scope and structure for clinical activities for those students who need additional clinical hours for PM-DNP Program requirements, for projects a student may be completing during the PM DNP program, or for Evidence Based Practice project completion.

 Full-Time